-Close Protection training has been around since the early 80s.
+Protective Services training has been around since the early 80s.
 Everyone has a different idea what it should comprise of.
 Martial artists think the key lies in their ability to fight.
-Police think law enforcement training is the same as close protection training.
-Security training schools teach their students basic security training, and charging extra for "bodyguard" training.
-The public is constantly being duped and doesn't even realize it.
+Police think law enforcement training is equal to protection training.
+Security training schools teach their students basic security training, pretending that it's "bodyguard" training.
+Many students have been duped and don't realize it.

-There are a handful of schools that are qualified to teach close protection training.
-Most are in the US.
-Of the schools in Canada we have spoken with, none have satisfied our standards.
-Many have no clue what they are doing, while passing off their graduates as "trained', possessing insufficient qualifications to do the job effectively.
-No wonder clients coming to Canada have a distrust.
-It doesn't help that many believe Canadians are simply "nice."
+There are only a few schools qualified to teach close protection training.
+They are scattered across North America, with a couple in the U.K. and Europe.
+Many of the schools in Canada speak of a federal bodyguard license where none exists.
+Many have no clue what they are doing.
+They pass off their graduates as "trained', possessing insufficient qualifications to do the job effectively.
+Potential clients come to Canada with a distrust, having seen these graduates up close.

-To meet the problem, we borrowed in a program used by the US Army Military Police School called the Protective Services Training Course (7H-F18/830-F13).
-Our program is broken down into 5 blocks, each 1 week long.
-Each block deals with specific sections of the Close Protection Training Course; Protection Details, Escape and Evasion Driving, Protective Intelligence (Advances), Threat Assessments, and Firearms.
+To meet the problem, we use a program taught by the US Army Military Police School called the Protective Services Training Course (7H-F18/830-F13).
+We have broken the program down into 5 blocks, each a minimum of 40 hrs long.
+The Close Protection Training Course teaches Protection Details, Escape and Evasion Driving, Protective Intelligence (Advances), Threat Assessments, and Firearms.
 Certificates are issued upon completion.
 80% is required to be considered a passing grade.

-Presently, these courses are available as needed, and only to those in our agency.
+Presently, this course is available in-house only.
 This will change once our new center is open.
 Subscribe to our mailing list for more information.